 If lunch packing doesn’t always end with the school year, most of us like to release the pressure on the lunches during the summer season.
-Because we want to help you make it always simple but safe and tasty, we gathered a few tips to make sure everybody is benefiting from the summer, while at work, in a summer camp, or on vacations.
+Because we want to help you make it always simple but safe and tasty, we gathered a few tips to make sure everybody is benefiting from the summer, while at work, in a summer camp, or on vacation.

-1. Keep your kids hydrated.
+1. Keep your kids hydrated

 Many parents struggle with encouraging kids to drink more water.
 And yet, everything in our body relies on hydration for proper functioning.
 Water helps move oxygen and nutrients through the blood to our cells; lowers stress on the heart; prevents muscle cramping… So how to make it simple to keep our kids hydrated during the summer?
 We’ve got very good news: water doesn’t come only in a glass: eating some specific foods can help us have them meet their daily water needs.

 Here are general fluid guidelines set by the National Academies of Sciences: